Flemingites

-Flemingites is a genus of evolute ammonoids from the Lower Triassic with spiral ridges on the shell.
+Flemingites is an extinct genus of evolute ammonoid from the Smithian (Lower Triassic) with spiral ridges on the shell.

 Diagnosis

 The shell of Flemingites is evolute so that all whorls show externally.
 Whorls are robust, slightly embracing, usually a little higher than wide and increasing very slowly.
 The venter (outside rim) is somewhat flattened and usually much narrower that the widest part of the whorl.

 Strong, always single, lateral ribs are confined to the sides.
 Fine spiral ridges typically cover the shell, found even in casts.
 The suture is distinctly ceratitic with rounded entire saddles and deep serrated lobes.